zephraph/notes/Projects/procedure.md

 #### 1. Constrains and readability

+Procedure provides a finite set of operations each of which communicates a certain type of interaction.
+I've been thinking a lot recently about code as communication and this library is an

 #### 2. Uniform handling of sync and async functionality

 #### 3. Reusability empowered by lazy execution